Today marks some history for me!

 The first—and only—time I’ve sold an artwork of mine was in the 12th grade, to my high school principle.
 I’d painted a proposal for a public mural in town.
-When student council turned it down, Jay Hoffman made me feel like a million bucks when he offered $100 for my oil on canvas of the school embedded into a mock of Van Gogh’s starry night.
+When student council turned it down, Jay Hoffman made me feel like a million bucks when he offered $100 for my painting of the school embedded into the scene of Van Gogh’s starry night.

 Since I’m not allowed to disclose any further info at this time, and because I’m not entirely sure that Nina will make it into the final cut of the film, I’ll hold off on any further details.
 But here’s to a super exciting first blog post!

-If I ever get to see the film and can confirm she’s there, I’ll be sure to send out the Nina update!
+If I ever get to see the film and can confirm she’s there, I’ll be posting a Nina update!